aike/StormLooper/README.md

 # StormLooper

-A browser-based Looper application, built with vanilla JavaScript and the Web Audio API.
+A browser-based looper application built with vanilla JavaScript and the Web Audio API.
 No build step, no dependencies.

 ![StormLooper screenshot](ss.png)